hernpiblo/Peggle-ios/README.md

 > using `foo` and `bar`, and why you decided to go with `foo`.

 Your answer here
-Since both Ball and Level are primarily data containers without complex behavior, i choose to use struct for its value type semantics and to avoid having to handle unintended mutation of its properties.
+Since both Peg and Level are primarily data containers without complex behavior, i choose to use struct for its value type semantics and to avoid having to handle unintended mutation of its properties.
 There is also no need for deinitialising for structs so there is one less area where i have to handle memory leaks.